Colt suspends production of AR-15 rifle for civilian market | CBC News

 Despite a national debate on gun control, Colt's decision seems driven by business considerations rather than politics, said Adam Winkler, a gun policy expert at the University of California, Los Angeles School of Law.

-Gun sales usually go up when guy buyers feel their access to such weapons are being threatened, Winkler said.
+Gun sales usually go up when gun buyers feel their access to such weapons is being threatened, Winkler said.

 "Given these sales and the history of Colt being a completely disorganized, dysfunctional company that goes into bankruptcy and can't keep anything going properly, my assumption is that this is a business decision that is being driven by their own business problems," he said.